tmunzer/mist_library/README.md

 # Scripts

 The scripts are located in the `scripts` folder.
 They can be used as-is, or customized if needed.
-There is a short desccription at the beginning of each script explaining the purpose of the script, the available options, and how to use it.
+There is a short description at the beginning of each script explaining the purpose of the script, the available options, and how to use it.
 They are also accepting the `-h` option which will display the script help.

 > **IMPORTANT NOTE**:
 Each script has description and documentation at the beginning of the file.
 Please check this information first, it is providing useful information on how to use each script.